 Your 2-Day Ticket includes camping, although every vehicle will need a VEHICLE PASS (if your vehicle is 21’ or shorter), or an RV PASS (if your vehicle is 21’ or longer).
 You can purchase a Vehicle Pass or an RV Pass on our TICKET page.
 Carpooling is highly recommended!

 Tickets are non-refundable.
 If you cannot use your ticket, you may transfer it, see below.
 Event is rain or shine.
 Artists subject to change.

 Yes.
 If you want to transfer your entire ticket order to someone else, you can log into your Eventbrite account and change the name on your order.
 To facilitate the transfer of an order or a specific ticket at the box office, ticket holder must make a copy of their ID and write a note releasing that ticket to whomever they wish to transfer it to.

-Due to COVID-19 health & safety protocols, no walk-up tickets will be available at the gate if the festival is not sold out in advance.
+Tickets will be available at the gate if the festival is not sold out in advance.
 We highly encourage purchasing your tickets ahead of time because this is a reduced capacity show and it may sell out.
 Note: Car Camping & RV Camping passes are sold separately.